Pink Floyd – The Wall: Themes and analysis

 It has been suggested that the protagonist stands for Waters.
 Beyond the obvious parallel of them both being rock stars, Waters lost his father while he was an infant and had marital problems, divorcing several times.
-It has also been suggested that Pink represents former lead singer, writer and founding member Syd Barrett, both in his appearance, although Geldolf also bears a resemblance to Waters, as well as in several incidents and anecdotes related to Barrett's descent from pop stardom due to his struggles with mental illness and self-medicating with drugs.
+It has also been suggested that Pink represents former lead singer, writer and founding member Syd Barrett, both in his appearance, although Geldof also bears a resemblance to Waters, as well as in several incidents and anecdotes related to Barrett's descent from pop stardom due to his struggles with mental illness and self-medicating with drugs.

 One seemingly blatant reference is Pink's detachment from the world as he locks himself away in his room before a show, and shaves himself down while suffering a mental break.
 During a mental breakdown, Barrett shaved his head and face before showing up to a band rehearsal, after already having been removed from the band.
 Barrett also had shaved eyebrows when he visited the band during the Wish You Were Here recording.
 However, Bob Geldof, who plays Pink in the film, refused to shave his head for this part of the performance.

 Another influence was the declining state of pianist Richard Wright, who was allegedly struggling with cocaine addiction at the time.
 This is referenced in the song Nobody Home: Got a grand piano to prop up my mortal remains.

 Romero and Cabo place the Nazism and imperialism related symbols in the context of Margaret Thatcher's government and British foreign policy especially concerning the Falklands issue.
 The Thatcher involvement in the Falkland Islands would become the primary concept for their next album, The Final Cut.

 "There's a scene in the movie of The Wall where the guy smashes up a hotel room and tries to put it together," remarked Trent Reznor, explaining the theme of Nine Inch Nails' The Fragile.
 "As he tries, it's obviously not right, but he's trying to make semblance [sic] of things.
 That's a visual that I've used in my head.
 It's helped me."